This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 After a rewarding morning on the Flume Trail, you’ll be ready for a swim, and some much deserved rest and relaxation down at the lake.
 Luckily, you’re just a few minutes away from Bonsai Rock!

-Nestled high in the Sierra Nevada Mountains, Tahoe’s water is vast, azure blue, and clear as any swimming pool.
-It’s also deep.
-Really deep – it’s the second deepest alpine lake in the United States behind Crater Lake in Oregon.
 Off the rocky coast just a couple miles south of Flume Trail Mountain Bikes, is a large boulder with four small trees growing out of a crevice at the top.
 This is Bonsai Rock.
 And it’s one of my favorite places to visit in Lake Tahoe.
-Parking is along the side of the road, and it’s a short but steep walk down to the water from there.
-Its minimalist beauty makes it a popular spot for sun worshipers and nature photographers alike.

-Bonsai and other rocks in the area make great platforms for jumping into the cool water for a refreshing swim.
-But a general word of warning: the water depth can be very deceptive due to its clarity, and the depth is always changing with the seasons, so always check the water for obstacles before doing anything crazy!
+But a general word of warning: the water depths of Lake Tahoe can be very deceptive due to its clarity, and the depth is always changing with the seasons, so always check the water for obstacles before doing anything crazy!

 Paddle Board from Sand Harbor to Secret Cove

-There are pristine beaches and photogenic look-out points stretching down the coast for miles along Route 28 on the Nevada side.
-Accordingly one of the best things to do in Lake Tahoe is to paddle board or kayak.
+When it comes to Lake Tahoe summer activities, one of the best things to do in Lake Tahoe is paddle boarding or kayaking.
 Every inch of the approximately 5 mile paddle from Sand Harbor to Secret Cove is stunning, so there’s no need to rush it.
 Meander as far as you’d like, and head back to Sand Harbor when you’re finished.
-You’ll paddle past plenty of popular beaches, but it’s not hard to claim your own little piece of alpine paradise if solitude is what you’re after.
-And when you do, you just might not ever want to leave.

-Plan on launching your “water vessel” from Sand Harbor first thing in the morning (parking fills up fast), and head south.
+Plan on launching your “water vessel” from Sand Harbor visitor center first thing in the morning (the parking lot fills up fast), and head south.
 Most other access points for the coast require you to carry your board relatively long distances down steep and often slippery trails to the water – which can be tedious and awkward.
-The convenience of Sand Harbor’s boat launch is well worth the $10/day fee.

 Note: Secret Cove is generally accepted as a nude beach, so don’t be surprised if there’s more nature on display than you bargained for!